xiangyu-miao/vod-ceph-demo/README.md

-# vod-ceph-demo
-Video-on-Demand demo using Ceph object storage
+# VoD Demo with Ceph